AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

-For example, in the function that memset an array to 0, if we modify the axiomatic definition, removing the specification of the values that are read by the predicate (```reads a[b .. e-1]```), the proof will still be performed, but will not prove anything about the content of the arryas.
+For example, in the function that memset an array to 0, if we modify the axiomatic definition, removing the specification of the values that are read by the predicate (```reads a[b .. e-1]```), the proof will still be performed, but will not prove anything about the content of the arrays.

-# Example: counting occurences of a value
+# Example: counting occurrences of a value

 In this example, we want to prove that an algorithm actually counts the occurrences of a value inside an array.
 We start by axiomatically define